i1li/lightest-youtube-embed/README.md

 ```
 Shows a link to view in new tab, with a show/hide button next to it.

-'v' is just the id from the YouTube URL, after the part that says "watch?v=", or for playlists it begins with 'PL'.
+'v' is just the id from the YouTube URL, after the part that says "watch?v=".
 You can use a playlist ID from a playlist that is already generated, or make your own by putting multiple video IDs, comma separated.

-'t' is an optional field for title, if empty, default text is "View Video", or use `add-titles.js` to automatically populate 't' with it's title on YouTube.
-To do this, simply run `npm i axios` and then `node add-titles.js`.
+'t' is an optional field for title, if empty, default text is "View Video", or use `yt-titles.js` to automatically populate 't' with its title on YouTube.
+To do this, simply run `node yt-titles.js`.
 This will add appropriate 't' attributes to every <y-t> element that doesn't already have one in your index.html file.

 You can include [params](https://developers.google.com/YouTube/player_parameters#Parameters) like in the following examples: